Steve-O-Codes/band_name_generator/README.md

 # Python Band Name Generator 🎸🎶
 ***Day(1/100) - Project 1 for my #100daysofcode with Python 🐍 challenge***

+View and run this project on replit.com -> https://replit.com/@PythonWrangler/bandnamegenerator?v=1

 ### <ins>Description:</ins>

 This is a band name generator made with Python.